BaraaFatimaZohraLALAGUI/BaraaFatimaZohraLALAGUI/README.md

-# ✨ Baraa Fatima Zohra Lalagui ✨
+# ✨ Baraa Fatima Zohra LALAGUI ✨
 `Student at The National Higher School of Artificial Intelligence`

 - 🌟 I’m a **Data Scientist**.